Herbert “Wash” Washington

 Circa 1964.
 A family photo without me, which includes Donald’s (my brother’s) wife, Marybelle, sitting to the right and in front of Donald.
 The baby is Donald and Marybelle’s son.
 I was at that time stationed at the military base in Alaska between 1962-1966.
 Photographer: Loring Stud.

-1966-1967.
 A portrait of myself in the military in Augsburg, Germany.
+Served 1962 – 1968.
 Photographer unknown.

 Photo of myself and my wife Bibi for a New York Times article published in 1982 about American deserters and my life in Sweden.
 Photographer: Lars Åström.